 Blender batter plantain tortillas that are grain-free, flour-free and paleo!

 - 4 plantains (green with a little yellow or 2 green and 2 yellow)

 - 1/4 cup olive oil or avocado oil

 - 1 tsp vinegar

-- Peel your plantain- be careful, green plantains are notoriously hard to peel.
-With a small knife run a slit down the length of the plantain, get your finger in there an peel outwards.
+- Peel your plantains, With a small knife run a slit down the length of the plantain, get your finger in there and peel outwards.
 Cut your plantain in to 1 inch slices.

-- Place sliced plantain in blender with the rest of the ingredients.
+- Place sliced plantain in a blender with the rest of the ingredients.

 - Blend on low, mashing down with spatula or blender prod.

 - Gradually increase the speed to keep mixture moving and blend until smooth.

 - You might have to stop and scrape down with a spatula a few times to keep things going.